 Wittenborg's Tutor System Praised as IBA Programmes Approved for Another 6 Years

-The Dutch-Flemish Accreditation Organisation (NVAO) has just re-accredited all Wittenborg University of Applied Sciences’ IBA specialisations for the next 6 years.
+The Dutch-Flemish Accreditation Organisation (NVAO) has just re-accredited all WUAS’ IBA specialisations for the next 6 years.
 The decision is valid until 29 March 2024, and the result as well as the body’s full assessment was recently published on NVAO’s website.

 In the report, Wittenborg’s tutoring system in particular was highlighted as good due to the intensive counselling, help and open-door policy the university maintains for its students.
 A panel of education experts visited Wittenborg in March 2017 at its main campus in Apeldoorn.
 On the IBA faculty it commented: "The faculty’s composition, consisting of full-time and part-time lecturers, guarantees that both the academic standards and the requirements of professional practice are fully satisfied."
 Due to the new fiscal regulation, which allows Dutch freelancers to lecture in accredited programmes only under specific circumstances, WUAS raised its number of directly employed lecturers.
 This fact ensures continuity and consistency in the programme.